 4. Power Issues

-Electrics are often built into the walls which make them particularly concerning when they go wrong.
+Electrics are often built into the walls which makes them particularly concerning when they go wrong.
 The older the building the more likely it is there will be a fault with them.
 Wiring decays as it ages and rodents can chew it.
 The result is electrical shorts which can cause fires.

 If your property has any unusual electrical activity you need to have a full inspection undertaken and prepare yourself for the potential of a complete rewire.